Vandivier/sloth/README.md

 Sloth is a dead simple Chron cli tool for Node.

 Install Sloth as a dependency:

 `npm install --save sloth-cli`

 Then pass Sloth the length of time it should wait until running your command, and what command to run:

 `sloth 5 "npm run my-script"`

 or set it up in your `package.json` like:

 `"start": "sloth .1 \"npm run my-script\""`

 That's it!
 By default you pass a number of minutes.
 You can pass a decimal number.

-Support for other stuff is TODO.
+By default the slothed script will only run after the specified length of time.
+If you want it to also run once immediately, pass `true` like this:

+`"start": "sloth .1 \"npm run my-script\" true"`

 Terminate the loop by pressing `ctrl + c`.
 You may have to press that twice.
 It's not graceful.